henridev/computer-systems/chapter-3/linux-command-line-skills.md

 To create an empty file, use the `touch` command as demonstrated below:

+Notice the size of the new file is `0` bytes.
+As previously mentioned, the `touch` command doesn't place any data within the new file.

 ```
 sysadmin@localhost:~$ touch sample
 sysadmin@localhost:~$ ls -l sample
 -rw-rw-r-- 1 sysadmin sysadmin 0 Nov  9 16:48 sample
 ```

-Notice the size of the new file is `0` bytes.
-As previously mentioned, the `touch` command doesn't place any data within the new file.

-Text editors will be covered in detail later in the course.

 ## 8.6 Removing Files

 To delete a file, use the `rm` command:

+Note that the files were deleted with no questions asked.
+This could cause problems when deleting multiple files by using glob characters.
+Because these files are deleted without question, a user could end up deleting files that were not intended to be deleted.

+**Warning:** The files are permanently deleted.
+There is no command to undelete a file and no trash can from which to recover deleted files.

 ```
 sysadmin@localhost:~$ ls